jkoschma/genexplain-platform/docs/source/Workflows.md

 For down-regulated genes: log2-fold changes < -0.5 and cut-off FDR level < 0.05
 ```

 A result folder is generated and contains one folder with unfiltered EBarrays results ([result example][Ebay wf result2]), one folder with the diagnostic plots ([result example][Ebay wf result3]) and all filtered gene tables with significant differentially expressed genes for all condition groups compared to the control group.
-All output results can be exported to your local computer.

 [Ebay wf result2]: https://platform.genexplain.com/bioumlweb/#de=data/Examples/User%20Guide/Data/Examples%20of%20workflows/Common/Normalized%20(RMA)%20DEGs%20with%20EBarrays/Output%20EBarrays/EBarrays%20result